tomasmark79/MarkWareVCMake/README.md

 # Whatsapp

-A project that takes the best ideas from worlds like VSCode, CMake, CPM, ModernAppStarter and C++ Language.
+A project that takes the best ideas from worlds like VSCode, CMake, CPM, ModernAppStarter and C++.

-# This template consists of two projects
+# This C++ template consists of two projects

 One project is a C++ library.
 The other project is a C++ application that links with the library.